 Tortoise use: No information could be found on desert tortoise use of Dalea spp.

 Propagation, production, and cultivation: Like other Fabaceae species, Dalea species are physically dormant and require scarification to break seed dormancy (Baskin and Baskin 2014).
-Treatment of the congener, D. aurea, with four scarification methods (control, hot water soak at 90°C for 4 hours; mechanical scarification using the ForsbergR commercial sample scarifier; and a 1 L rock tumbler with grit, set for 2-3 hours).
-After treatment, all seeds were immediately planted in 288-cell square deep-plug trays filled with Sunshine #1 Mix and left to germinate in a greenhouse (23°/15°C).
+After treatment of the congener, D. aurea, with four scarification methods (control, hot water soak at 90°C for 4 hours; mechanical scarification using the ForsbergR commercial sample scarifier; and a 1 L rock tumbler with grit, set for 2-3 hours).
+All seeds were immediately planted in 288-cell square deep-plug trays filled with Sunshine #1 Mix and left to germinate in a greenhouse (23°/15°C).
 The rock tumbler (70% germination) and hot water soak (65% germination) treatments resulted in significantly higher germination rates than that of scarification machine (10%) and control groups (33%; Dreesen and Harrington 1997).

 Recoverability: The occurrence of D. mollis and D. mollissima in disturbed habitats (washes, roadsides) suggests that they would be successful early establishment species for restoration projects.
 When Abella et al. (2015c) used the perennial congener D. pringlei in roadside restoration of Saguaro National Park, outplanted seedlings had a 75% survival rate after one year of planting.